 The paper points out that this effect can be used for other things besides accelerating spacecraft.
 Instead of using the energy for propulsion, store it and use it for some other useful purpose.
 It could also be used to manipulate a binary black hole into a desired configuration, using the halo drive like titanic optical tweezers.

 Nikola Tesla found out the hard way the drawback to this little scheme.
 The lions share of the power radiates into the wild blue yonder and is wasted, since Tesla's attempt to channel the energy into standing waves around the entire globe was an utter failure.
-This means the inverse square law is your enemy.
+This means the inverse square law is your arch-enemy.

 Broadcast power was officially confirmed to be a handwavium idea.

 Until everything changed in 2006 when some geniuses at M.I.T. figured out how to use resonant coupling to transfer large amounts of power over a distance of a few times the resonator size.
 You sometimes see this used to charge smartphones, by laying the phone on a "charging mat".
+Admittedly, a distance of a few times the resonator size is a pretty pathetic range.

 The main practical problem is how does the power company determine who tapped some power, so the company knows where to send the bill?

-This is an ancient idea that is hard-core unobtanium.
+This is an ancient idea that is hard-core unobtainium.
 The idea is if you pick a spot on Terra, somehow dig from that spot to the core of the planet and continue until you emerge at the antipode, in some manner (left as an excercise for the reader) prevent the tunnel from imploding, you will have a gravitationally powered subway.
-Unobtanium, we can calculate exactly how it would operate, but there is no way we could make one.
+Unobtainium, we can calculate exactly how it would operate, but there is no way we could make one.

 You can get a more precise view of a given tunnel's antipodes locations by using the online Antipodes Map.
 Though a cursor glance at the map above shows that most tunnels have both ends located in the ocean (white areas), and of the ones that involve dry land most have an oceanic end (gold and blue areas).
 Very frew location have both ends on dry land (orange areas).